Buying used travel trailers

 Check that all windows open and close and are in good condition

-Check under the caravan for axle or suspension rusting or damage, cracks or deformation.
+Check under the travel trailer for axle or suspension rusting or damage, cracks or deformation.
 Are the water tanks, wiring and are lighting in good condition.
-Does the caravan look as though it has been off-road?
+Does the travel trailer look as though it has been off-road?

 Tyres: do the tyres have ample.
 How old are they (no matter if barely worn a tyres maximum life is 7-10 years.
 If older, they will need replacing.
 Are the correct tyres fitted (refer to the compliance plate re their correct size).
 Is there a spare tyre?